Wolfgang Hohlbein

-Wolfgang Hohlbein (born 15 August 1953 in Weimar, Bezirk Erfurt) is a German writer of science fiction, fantasy and horror fiction who lives near Neuss, North Rhine-Westphalia.
-His wife, Heike Hohlbein, is also a writer and often works with her husband.
-With more than 200 published books and more than 43 million sold copies he is considered among the most successful German writers in the fantasy genre.
+Wolfgang Hohlbein (born 15 August 1953) is a German writer of science fiction, fantasy and horror fiction.
+His wife, Heike Hohlbein, is also a writer and they frequently collaborate.
+With more than 200 published books and more than 43 million sold copies he is considered one of the most successful German writers in the fantasy genre.

 Personal life

 Wolfgang Hohlbein was born on 15 August 1953 in Weimar, Bezirk Erfurt.
-When he finished school, he took an apprenticeship as industrial clerk.
-After the apprenticeship he worked in this profession in the following years.
+After finishing school, he took an apprenticeship as industrial clerk, a profession he then worked in for the following years.
 To bolster his income, he also worked as night watchman.
-It was during this time when he started to write his early works, to pass the time faster.
-In 1971 he met his wife Heike Hohlbein, whom he would marry 3 years later.
-Together they raised six children.
-In 1977 their daughter Rebecca Hohlbein was born, who became a writer herself too.
+It was during this period when he started to write his early works, to pass the time faster.
+In 1971 he met his wife Heike, whom he would marry three years later.
+Together they raised six children, including Rebecca Hohlbein (*1977), who would become an author as well.
 In 1982 he quit his job to work as a full-time author.
-Shortly after he and his family moved to Neuss, North Rhine-Westphalia, where they live until today.
+Shortly after, he and his family moved to his wife's birth town of Neuss, North Rhine-Westphalia, where they live to this day.

 In 2014 the German TV channel RTL II launched a reality show called Die Hohlbeins – Eine total fantastische Familie (The Hohlbein's, a fantastic family), which aimed to show the life of the Hohlbein family in the a docusoap format.
 The show garnered about 910,000 viewers during the first episode, but after a fast drop-off in viewers and negative criticism of being too trivial and boring it was cancelled soon after.